MKastek/GCP-ACE-exam/exam-notes.md

 ### Traces in Cloud Load Balancing
 Traces are used to understand performance characteristics of services in a distributed system.

-### BigQuery
-BigQuery is a managed, petabyte scale data warehouse, which uses SQL.

 ### gcloud command to describe project
 `gcloud projects describe <PROJECT_ID>`